54 Rooms in a House: Design Inspiration for Your Home

 26. Game Room

-Whether you're eyeing an awkward space, a spare room, or even a forgotten basement, a room dedicated to games and recreational activities can be a win-win for your family.
-It should have plenty of storage, proper lighting, comfortable seating, and a table to play video or board games and assemble puzzles.
-If space allows, consider adding a mini fridge and microwave.
+The space should have enough storage, good lighting, comfortable seating, and a table for video games, board games, or puzzles.
+If it allows, consider adding a mini fridge and a microwave.
 This is one of the rooms in a house where you should have fun.

 27. Billiards Room